 For almost 70 years, May has been designated as the month to raise awareness around mental health.
 It’s the perfect time to reflect on ways each of us can adopt healthy mental-health practices and encourage others to do the same – what better place to start than the workplace?

 Mental health continues to be a major obstacle in the United States.
 One in five adults experience mental illness in a given year.
 Anxiety and depression cost the global economy $1 trillion annually in lost productivity and yet, less than half of employees feel their employers care about their physical or mental well-being.

-Considering the average American spends a third of their lives at work, incorporating mental health tactics in the workplace is essential.
-In this article, we’ll cover six meaningful ways companies can commit to the mental health of its employees––so the team can feel energized, motivated, and positive about their work.
+Considering the average American spends a third of their lives at work, incorporating mental health in the workplace is essential.
+In this article, we’ll cover five meaningful ways companies can improve mental health in the workplace so your team can feel energized, motivated, and positive about their work.

 Let’s get started.

 1. Educate Yourself (and Others) on Mental Health & Wellbeing

 There are several resources available for learning about mental health, how to screen for it, prevention of serious complications, and ways to get help.
 Share them with your team.
 Start a company-wide dialogue about how management or communication practices can be improved to reduce stress and improve collaboration to improve mental health in the workplace.

 Inviting speakers to talk about stress-management tactics, or offering employees the proper tools to gauge and improve their mental wellness can be a huge driver of retention and increased engagement.
 Discussing mental health and illness at work should no longer be taboo; don’t be afraid to talk about it.